Checking the work

-1. Depress the pedal and start the engine.
-If the pedal drops a little, then the vacuum booster is working.
+1. Press the pedal and start the engine.
+If the pedal drops slightly, then the vacuum booster is working properly.

 2. Depress the brake pedal several times with the engine running and check that the brake pedal travel reserve is always the same.